-67. Public consultations are a significant part during the project implementation process.
-As per the LARP, consultation and participation is a process through which stakeholders influence and share control over development initiatives, and the decisions and resources that affect them.
-It is a two-way process where the executing agencies, policy makers, beneficiaries and AP
+65. Public consultations are a significant part during the project implementation process.
+As per the LARP, consultation and participation are a process through which stakeholders influence and share control over development initiatives, and the decisions and resources that affect them.
+It is a two-way process where the executive agencies, policy makers, beneficiaries and AP

-68. Public consultation and participation are an integral part of ADB's policy which is a continuous process at conception, preparation, implementation and finally at post implementation period.
+66. Public consultation and participation are an integral part of ADB's policy which is a continuous process at conception, preparation, implementation and finally at post implementation period.

-69. As the project is in the implementation phase, the Engineer frequently conducts the consultations and meetings with the APs to determine and resolve the issues.
-As of 31 December 2022, the Engineer conducted 7 consultations with the APs by the project.
-The consultations were held one to one mostly between the residents and the representative of the Engineer and the Contractor.
+67. As the project is in the implementation phase, the Engineer frequently conducts consultations and meetings with the APs to determine and resolve the issues.
+As of 30 June 2022, the Engineer conducted 5 consultations with the APs by the project.
+The consultations were held mostly one-to-one between the residents and the representative of the Engineer and the Contractor.
 During the meetings were inspected the issues raised by the residents.
 Also, in most cases fruitful consultations have been conducted between the parties.
 (See Annex 3)